NapoleonWils0n/kodi-playercorefactory/docs/README.md

 ### Kodi playercorefactory.xml repo documentation

-How to set up the bash scripts

 How to install ffmpeg

 Mac osx vlc command line script

+How to sschedule recordings using the at command